 A recommender system has a set of users and a set of items.
 A matrix is formed from the users and items so that every row is a single user and every column is a single item.

 The goal is then to predict the ratings from a particular user for products that the user does not have ratings for, i.e. fill in the gaps to create a matrix of predicted interactions between each user and item.

 Visually the structure of a classification dataset and a collaborative filtering dataset can be seen here:

 User-based collaborative filtering (UBCF) relies on the assumption that users who have similar ratings will have similar preferences.

 The first step in UBCF is to create “neighborhoods” of similar users.
-The mathematics behind creating a similarity matrix can get complicated, but often rely on correlation.
-For more reading on the in-depth mathematics, you can check out the original “recommenderlab” publication here.
+The mathematics behind creating a similarity matrix can get complicated but often rely on correlation.
+For more reading on in-depth mathematics, you can check out the original “recommenderlab” publication here.

 Then, the average rating of the neighborhood for a particular item becomes the predicted rating for a user in that neighborhood without a rating for that item.
 The item with the highest predicted rating would then be recommended to that user.

 Item-based collaborative filtering is very similar.
 Recommendations here are based on the similarity between items instead of users.